 Another person began to remove the wolf type creature from on top of Victor.
 He noticed that the creature had five arrows in its head.
 None of them were placed anywhere that screamed perfection, but the clustering was very well grouped to show practice and skill.
 That plus the fact that none of them hit him let him think that the woman, at least as far as he could tell, had saved him while the man was left to check on him.

 “Thanks.
 I would have died if you hadn’t come.”
 Victor said with some strain in his voice.

 After tossing the beast aside the man pulls Victor to his feet, “There is still time for that if you try to run before we know what we need.”

-Victors eyes went largely as he looked at the man, then behind him as he heard footsteps.
+Victor’s eyes went large as he looked at the man, then behind him as he heard footsteps.
 The woman was coming back with blood on her weapon and armor as well as a little bit in her hair.

 “One got away, but the other won’t be an issue.
 You go get the paperwork.
 I’ll make sure this guy doesn’t run off in the meantime.”

-The strength that the woman held a moment ago that seemed reassuring before, now left a fearful chill going up and down Victors body as he moved with the woman and the man at a slow pace.
-Only his mind was moving at a fast pace as he tried to think what may happen to him once at the campsite.
+The strength that the woman held a moment ago that seemed reassuring before, now left a fearful chill going up and down Victor’s body as he moved with the woman and the man at a slow pace.
+Only his mind was moving fast as he tried to think about what may happen to him once at the campsite.